baby talk

 • Drink from a sippy cup

-How to Encourage Them at Nine Months:
+How to Encourage Babies at Nine Months:

 • Encourage movement and exploration to develop the muscles they'll need to crawl and pull themselves into a standing position.
 (Baby-proofing your home and supervision is critical to ensure they can explore safely).